PetersGlory/splitpay/src/README.md

-# SpleetPay Backend API Documentation
+# SplitPay Backend API Documentation

 ## Overview

-SpleetPay is a modern mobile payment application that works across e-commerce, travel, food delivery, and fintech platforms.
+SplitPay is a modern mobile payment application that works across e-commerce, travel, food delivery, and fintech platforms.
 The app supports two main use cases:

 1. **"Pay for Me"** - Customers can share payment links/QR codes for others to pay on their behalf
 2. **"Group Split Payment"** - Bills can be split equally or unequally among participants